pankaj142/BOOKart-APP-SPA-using-Angularjs/README.md

 # BOOKart-APP-SPA-using-Angularjs
 It is a Single Page Application.
 It is kind of book shopping app.
-Anhularjs is used as javascript framwork for bilding the SPA..
+Angularjs is used as javascript framwork for building the SPA..